These Pumpkin Peanut Butter Pretzel Twist Dog Treats are grain free treats made with oat flour, organic pumpkin, peanut butter powder, and an egg.

 I used organic pumpkin because my dogs eat better than me.

 Replaced peanut butter with powdered peanut butter because all the fat isn’t good for the dogs with sensitive stomachs.

 Used oat flour because I like it the best out of the alternative flours.

-I’m honestly not that against using wheat flour for the dogs but they don’t get grain in their food so I just try and keep it consistent.
+I’m honestly not that against using wheat flour for the dogs but some of my dogs don’t tolerate grain so it’s best just for us to skip it.